zuoxiaojiang/HelloWorld/README.md

 * Download and setup Scala with version of 2.10.6 and JDK with version of 1.7.<br>

 ### To set underlying relations
+* Create an underlying relation by providing such parametors to QueryService:'relationname','relationattributes' in 'DataUtil.scala'.
+For example:<br>
+'''java
+int a = 0;
+'''

 ### To set services or service instances
 * create the service
 * create the service instances